vfiftyfive/StatefulSets-devops-playground/main.md

 On the opposite, StatefulSets are Kubernetes first class objects providing Pods with a stable identity, and ensuring they can write to individual persistent volumes.
 They have additional characteristics we're going to highlight in this workshop.

 # Create your first application
-In this section we review some of the Kubernetes foundations for creating and deploying basic applications.
+In this section we review some of the Kubernetes foundations required for creating and deploying basic applications.

 ## Pods
 An easy way to create a pod is to use `kubectl run` in dry-run mode and redirect the result to a file.
 You can then alter the configuration as needed.